zwdzwd/transvar/README.md

 ```
 RevAn outputs genomic positions of codons based on original transcript (4th column in the output) and alternative transcript (5th column in the output).
 The potential transcript usages are also appended.

-One can also run `revan codonsearch` to batch process a list of mutation identifiers.
+Example: to run `revan codonsearch` to batch process a list of mutation identifiers.
 ```
 #!bash
 $ revan codonsearch -l input.table --ccds -m 1 -o 1